MEng Product Design Engineering graduate

 I would have to say being one of the designers responsible for designing the Queen’s Baton for the 2014 Commonwealth Games.

 It was an incredible opportunity to design something that would be seen and touched by so many people around the world and to design something that we knew would, one day, become a part of history.
-This was a very proud time for me and all the team at 4c.
+This was a very proud time for me and all the team.

 What advice would you give to current students in the Department of Design, Manufacturing & Engineering Management?